 Exercise is a must.
 Missing your dog’s daily exercise can lead to several serious behavioral problems such as excessive barking, tail chasing, destructive chewing, or separation anxiety.
 So, if the weather is too cold and there is lots of snow outside, you should exercise your puppy indoors.
 You can also play your dog’s favorite indoor games such as tug-of-war, indoor fetch, and other interactive games.

 Yes, it is true but for certain breeds such as a Siberian Husky, Alaskan Malamute, or the Japanese royal breed; Akita.
 But one thing, whatever breed it is, your dog can still suffer from Hypothermia or Frostbite.

 So, this fact should not be ignored and you should get dog boots, jackets, or coats for your dogs.

 Snow Kills Fleas and Ticks so Your Dog Won’t Get Them in Winter

 Well, fleas and ticks try to seek shelter in warm places in winter, most likely in your house.
-That means, there is a chance that your furbaby may get fleas and ticks at any time of the year regardless of the weather.
-So, go for routine checkups and medication or get ready for an itchy dog that is harmful to them.
+That means, there is an increased chance that your furbaby may get fleas and ticks at any time of the year regardless of the weather.
+So, you should go for routine checkups or get ready for an itchy dog that is harmful to them.

 Dogs Can Eat Snow and its Safe for Them